aThreeToedSloth/bedwarsPlugin/README.md

   **Notes:** <br/>
   -Beds are currently just wool blocks. <br/>
-  -The play area should not go beyond 100 blocks in the x and z coordinates from the centre of the world as blocks will not be reset properly when the game ends. <br/>
+  -The play area should not go beyond 100 blocks in the x and z coordinates from the centre of the world as doing so will prevent blocks from being reset properly when the game ends. <br/>